minvws/nl-covid19-data-dashboard/packages/cms/README.md

 ### Deletings Texts

-Texts can be deleted via `yarn lokalize:add-text`
+Texts can be deleted via `yarn lokalize:delete`

 Because all feature branches plus the development deployment all use the same Sanity dataset, we can not simply remove a lokalize text document from the